LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-gone.md

 &nbsp;

 I'm not a cute neurotypical, I'm weird from the womb.
 Am I pretty?
-I am not, I am special quote on quote, which nobody would love.
+I am not, I am special quote on quote, which nobody would love, I'm tired of this nightmare, at daylight I'm gone.